Crotalus durissus: Description

 The color and pattern of the body are quite variable, most with an 18–32 dorsal with a darker diamond, and rhombic spots, 25–33 (usually 27) rows of dorsal scale in the middle of the body.
 The head has a dark brown bar at the top, with a dark post-orbital band.
 The color of the belly varies, it can be white or yellowish, with light gray spots, becoming darker towards the tail.
 The tail is usually gray, with dark and vague crossed bands.

 Behaviour

-The species is more active at dusk and in the early hours of the morning; it is usually not aggressive towards humans, but can bite if cornered or threatened.
+The species is more active at dusk and in the early hours of the morning; it is highly alert with little warning signs before striking, but like other rattlesnakes they are seldom aggressive towards humans.

 Reproduction

 The South American rattlesnake has a seasonal reproductive cycle; competition between males (for access to females) begins around the summer's end, with copulation occurring during the fall, and the birth of the young taking place the following spring/summer.
-Reproduction is ovoviviparous, giving birth to 4–8 young.
-In Roraima, Brazil it has been reported that the gestation lasts for 5 months, and they are capable of giving birth to up to 14 young.
+Reproduction is ovoviviparous, giving birth to four to eight young.
+In Roraima, Brazil it has been reported that the gestation lasts for five months, and they are capable of giving birth to up to 14 young.